Open Window (film): Reception

-The film has a 20% rating on Rotten Tomatoes based on five reviews.

-John Anderson of Variety gave the film a negative review and wrote that it "goes down like medicine."
+John Anderson of Variety said the film is "a righteous, genuine and emotionally precise movie", but "still goes down like medicine."
 The Hollywood Reporter's Sura Wood commended the cinematography and score, but felt the film was ultimately undermined by the weak script and characters.
 Matthew Gilbert of The Boston Globe found the film difficult to watch due to its subject matter, but he commended its "powerful message" and the "admirably pared-down performances by Tunney and Edgerton."